stake-dao/contracts-monorepo/packages/strategies/SPEC.md

 **Process Flow:**

 1. Harvester reviews pending rewards in the Accountant
-2. Based on reward balance, harvest fee is calculated
 3. Strategy harvests rewards from external protocols
 4. Accountant processes rewards, deducting fees
 5. Users can claim their share of rewards